MrinalManu1/Modern_E-Commerce_Site/README.md

 - 🐞 Error handling both on the server and client
 - ⭐ Deployment for FREE!
 - ⏳ And much more!
+- 🔒 Authentication using hashing and salting
+- ⭐Admin and customer mode for funtionality

 ### Setup .env file